What will the project accomplish?

 The project will run between Fall 2018 and Winter 2019.
 The public will be encouraged to actively participate, providing valuable input throughout the duration of the project.

 The lead organization for the project is the TDCHR – the Transportation District Commission of Hampton Roads (which does business as Hampton Roads Transit).
 The public-at-large, transit riders, bus operators, transportation organizations, the Virginia Department of Rail and Public Transportation, local governments, and community stakeholders will all be involved in the project.

 The TDCHR is a regional transportation organization.
 It is comprised of 6 local governments: Chesapeake, Hampton, Newport News, Norfolk, Portsmouth and Virginia Beach.
 Through coordination and collaboration, the TDCHR has the primary responsibility to weigh factors that influence the quality of bus service across the 6 cities (for example, costs, technology, governance, operational challenges, etc.) and to identify the sustainable and appropriate role for bus service across the six-city area – both today and for the years ahead.

 Will current bus service that I rely on be changed?

 The project will not result in immediate changes to any bus service.
 However, the identification of a new bus network design and mix of services may result in the need to change existing bus routes as part of future implementation plans.

 Any major service changes will require additional public outreach, more detailed planning and analysis, and approvals by the TDCHR and any City government in which the service changes would take place.

-How can I have my input included?
+How has my input been included?